gema-arta/heiwa/docs/poc/3-Stage1_Clang_LLVM.md

 ### `19` - Gettext-tiny
 > #### `0.3.2` or newer
-> The Gettext-tiny package provides lightweight replacements for tools typically used from the GNU gettext suite, which is incredibly bloated and takes a lot of time to build (in the order of an hour on slow devices).
+> The Gettext-tiny package contains utilities for internationalization and localization.
+These allow programs to be compiled with NLS (Native Language Support), enabling them to output messages in the user's native language.
+A lightweight replacements for tools typically used from the GNU gettext suite, which is incredibly bloated and takes a lot of time to build (in the order of an hour on slow devices).

 > **Required!** To allow programs compiled with NLS (Native Language Support) in the next stage (chroot environment).
 ```bash